Seven Things You Need to Know About the SAT and ACT This Summer

 For many families, making these standardized tests available in summer seemed obvious.
 Finally, the test makers have listened.

-This year, students will be able schedule the SAT and the SAT Subject Tests for summer.
-Teenagers can take the SAT and the SAT Subject tests on August 26, 2017.
+This year, students will be able schedule the SAT, SAT Subject Tests, and ACT for summer.

 Here are seven things you should consider about this new testing opportunity and the one test option that you have lost: